SainsburyWellcomeCentre/aeon_docs/HardwareDevices/CameraController/videoController.md

 A harp [CameraController (Gen2)](https://github.com/harp-tech/device.cameracontrollergen2) device is utilised to configure and synchronously trigger two sets of cameras which can operate at different framerates.
 [Camera.md](../Camera/camera.md) details how to add a camera controlled by this VideoController.

-This guide will walk through how the camera controller device is added and configured; the outputs, control and logging workflows.
+This guide documents how the camera controller device is added and configured; the outputs, control and logging and alert workflows.

 ## <u>Device configuration</u>